StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Best research for beginners - Merrill Edge

-If you’re interested in investing in individual stocks or funds, my testing found that Merrill Edge’s Stock Stories and Fund Stories do phenomenal jobs presenting highly relevant info in a friendly way.
+Why Merrill Edge is the best for research for beginners: If you're just starting out with stock or fund investing, Merrill Edge offers some of the best research tools for beginners.
+I found that Merrill Edge’s Stock Stories and Fund Stories do phenomenal jobs presenting highly relevant info in a friendly way.
 I don’t think there’s a better way for everyday investors to learn how to research stocks than starting with Merrill’s Stock or Fund Stories.
 If I had these available when I taught stock investing at a business school, I would have used them in my class.

 Screenshot tour of Merrill Edge's market research